aws/aws-eks-best-practices/content/security/docs/network.md

 ```

 ### Create a rule to allow DNS queries
-Once you have the defaul deny all rule in place, you can begin to layer on additional rules, such as a global rule that allows pods to query CoreDNS for name resolution.
+Once you have the defaul deny all rule in place, you can begin layering on additional rules, such as a global rule that allows pods to query CoreDNS for name resolution.
 You begin by labeling the namespace:

 ```
 kubectl label namespace kube-system name=kube-system